ASTM D7053 | Los Angeles Roof Inspection Leak Testing

 This visual inspection often helps to narrow down the most likely leak points or even identify the primary leak point.
 Moisture meters are used to help assess baseline moisture across the roof.

 Water Intrusion Specialists Testing Agency may also employ infrared thermography as part of the inspection.
 It’s a non-invasive approach that can help reveal high-moisture areas around your roof that can indicate leaks not observable to the naked eye.

 In some cases, we may also need to cut inspection openings in the roof itself.
 These inspection openings allow for a layer-by-layer view of any potential damage to the roof materials and can help trace leak paths.

 Inspection openings can cause permanent destruction to the layers at the opening site.
-We seek permission before creating any such openings since they may require spot repairs from a qualified roofer or contractor afterwards.
+We seek permission before creating any such openings since they may require spot repairs from a qualified roofer or contractor afterward.

 Los Angeles Roof Inspection Leak Investigative Testing